Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Experimental Setup Results

 \subsection{Image Completion}

 To assess the impact of bi-level optimization schemes like FlashCAVIA and alternating ones like NCF, we focus on the challenging image completion task from \cite{garnelo2018conditional,zintgraf2019fast}.
 Using the CelebA32 dataset \cite{liu2018large}, our objective is to learn the mapping $f:[0,1]^2 \rightarrow [0,1]^3$ from pixel coordinates to RGB values.
 We treat each image as an environment, meta-training on the CelebA Training split and meta-testing on both its Validation (not reported) and Test splits.
 The support set for each environment consists of a few $K=10,100$ or $1000$ labeled pixels, while the query set comprises all 1024 pixels.
-For this task, we introduce NCF*, a variation of NCF that eliminates the (convex) proximal alternating gradient descent regularization mechanism and performs \textbf{joint} optimization of both contexts and model weights.
+For this task, we introduce NCF*, a variation of NCF that eliminates the \rebut{costly} proximal alternating gradient descent regularization mechanism and performs \textbf{joint} optimization of both contexts and model weights.

-Our results, presented in \cref{tab:celeba_results}, demonstrate the performance of these methods on the CelebA Training and Testing splits.
-FlashCAVIA's performance gradually improves as $K$ increases, aligning with \cite{zintgraf2019fast}.
-For NCF and NCF*, optimal MSEs are obtained at $K=100$, with a slight advantage for the less-regularized NCF*.
-Interestingly, performance degrades for $K=1000$ compared to $K=100$, an observation we found consistent across various batch sizes, model architectures, and other hyperparameters during training.

-\cref{fig:clebea_comparison} illustrates that Taylor expansion has a smoothing effect, particularly noticeable with FlashCAVIA.
-Contrasting with \cref{tab:celeba_results}, we observe that visual quality tends to be negatively correlated with the FlashCAVIA MSE metrics, a sign of overfitting on the few-shot pixels, an effect compounded by the algorithmic adjustements detailled in \cref{app:related_work}.
+\cref{fig:clebea_comparison} illustrates that Taylor expansion has a smoothing or \rebut{underfitting} effect, particularly noticeable with FlashCAVIA.
+Contrasting with additional results in \cref{tab:celeba_results}, we observe that visual quality tends to be negatively correlated with the FlashCAVIA MSE metrics, a sign of overfitting on the few-shot pixels, an effect compounded by the algorithmic adjustments detailed in \cref{app:related_work}.
 Additionally, \cref{fig:clebea_comparison} demonstrates the degradation of results for NCF and NCF* with increasing learning shots, potentially explained by massive overfitting and monotone learning \cite{bousquet2022monotone}.
-In their current state, the joint and alternating optimization schemes appear suboptimal for this task, with results falling short of the state-of-the-art \cite{garnelo2018conditional}.
+In their current state, the CSM-powered joint and alternating optimization schemes appear suboptimal for this task, with results falling short of the state-of-the-art \cite{garnelo2018conditional}.
+We hypothesize that this failure is due to the additional regularity constraints introduced by the Taylor expansion process.
 Consequently, further investigations into their generalization capabilities across low and high data regimes are warranted.